melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 demo ALL=(root) /usr/bin/apt update, /usr/bin/apt install *, /usr/bin/apt upgrade, /usr/bin/apt-get update, /usr/bin/apt-get install *, /usr/bin/apt-get upgrade
 ```

-Then you do **NOT** need to add the user to the `sudo` group.
+Then you do **NOT** need to add the demo user to the `sudo` group.
 While this `demo` user is allowed to execute `apt` commands.

 ### Create separate user

+If you didn't already, let's create a separate user on our server, which will be the replacement of the `root` user.

-Create a new user: `useradd -m <user> -s /bin/bash`
+Creating a new user, via: `useradd -m <user> -s /bin/bash`
 Set password for user: `passwd <user>`
 Add user to sudo group: `usermod -aG sudo <user>`

 And maybe you want to add the `docker` group to the user?
-Only when you need it: `usermod -aG docker <user>`
+If so, execute: `usermod -aG docker <user>`

 ### Disable root user

-Disable root shell login: `sudo chsh -s /usr/sbin/nologin root`
+Now we can disable the root shell login: `sudo chsh -s /usr/sbin/nologin root`

-And disable root user on the machine (remove password and lock user):
+And disable root user on the machine (remove password and lock the user):
 `sudo passwd --delete --lock root`

 ### SSH Daemon

-The default sshd configuration is rather unsafe.
+The default [OpenSSH daemon](https://linux.die.net/man/8/sshd), also known as sshd, configuration is rather unsafe.
 Let's **not** use password authentication for example.
 Instead we will use our local SSH key pair for authorization towards the SSH serer.

 First, we generate new SSH key on your **local machine**, if you didn't have this already: `ssh-keygen`

 Next, we will copy the SSH _public key_ to your server using the following command: `ssh-copy-id <user>@<server-ip>`

-We are now ready to change the server SSH Daemon config.
+We are now ready to change the server SSH daemon config.
 We will edit the config file `/etc/ssh/sshd_config`:

 ```ssh-config
 LoginGraceTime 2m